NateWr/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.2 (2014-07-17) =
+* Add notification template tags for phone number and message
+* Add automatic selection of date when page is loaded (option to disable this feature)
+* Add option to set time interval of time picker
+* Fix auto-detection of pickadate language from WordPress site language
+* Fix duplicate entry in .pot file that caused PoEdit error

 = 1.1.4 (2014-07-03) =
 * Add a .pot file for easier translations
 * Fix notifications that showed MySQL date format instead of user-selected format